 This brought to mind what the ancient prophet Isaiah said would happen some day in the distant future when God’s rule of love would overtake his children on earth and true peace would cover the earth like a soft, warm blanket in winter.
 “They will beat their swords into plowshares and their spears into pruning hooks.
 Nation will not take up sword against nation, nor will they train for war anymore.”
 Isaiah 2:4

-Now on our space shuttle road trip, going down Interstate 95 in Florida, we drove through a huge cloud of love bugs.
+On our space shuttle road trip, going down Interstate 95 in Florida, we drove through a huge cloud of love bugs.
 For people not familiar with this, imagine driving through a heavy rain where the drops are bugs instead of large raindrops.
-Coming out of the bug cloud left the windshield with only a few random patches to see through.
+Coming out of the bug cloud left the windshield smeared with only a few random patches to see through.
 We actually drove like that for the last 50 miles.
+From past experience, we knew not to use the windshield washer as this would only completely smear the visibility with bug guts.
 We had to look through the dried bug guts to see where we were going.
 If we focused on the bug smears in front of our face, it would have been impossible to drive.